Condensed Gradient Boosting: Methodology

-For the case in which the model $h$ is a decision tree, this line search optimization can be done independently for each terminal leaf.
-This is so because a decision tree can be seen as an additive model of the outputs of the terminal regions: $h_m(\mathbf{x}) = \sum_{j=1}^J b_{mj} \mathbb{I}(\mathbf{x} \in \mathbb{R}_j)$, where $J$ is the number of terminal nodes of the tree, $\mathbb{R}_j$ is the region covered by leaf $j$ and $b_j$ is its output.
+The approximation is performed using a Newton-Raphson step.
+When the model $h$ is a decision tree, this line search optimization can be done independently for each terminal leaf, because a decision tree can be seen as an additive model of the outputs of the terminal regions: $h_m(\mathbf{x}_i) = \sum_{j=1}^J b_{mj} \mathbb{I}(\mathbf{x}_i \in \mathbb{R}_j)$, where $J$ is the number of terminal nodes of the tree, $\mathbb{R}_j$ is the region covered by leaf $j$ and $b_j$ is its output.
 The terminal regions are disjoint and cover the whole data space.
-In consequence, a different $\gamma$ value can be computed for each terminal node $j$.
-We can integrate the general $\gamma$ contant in each node as $\gamma_{mj}=\gamma_m b_{mj}$.
-With this, for the cases of binary classification or single-output regression in which one decision tree is built at each $m$ iteration, the leaf nodes output are updated as
+Consequently, a different $\gamma$ value can be computed for each terminal node $j$.
+We can integrate the general $\gamma$ constant in each node as $\gamma_{\{m, j\}}=\gamma_m b_{\{m, j\}}$.
+With this, in the cases of binary classification or single-output regression in which one decision tree is built at each $m$ iteration, the output of the leaf nodes is updated as

 Note that for regression problems in which the square loss is optimized, this last step is not necessary as the leaf nodes already have the correct output.